-How do photographers build on their foundation and move closer to developing a style that communicates personal vision?
-Expand your visual literacy as an artist by honing skills through assignments such as poetic interpretation, abstraction, expressionism, surrealism, design portraits, lighting, collage, and multi-frame images.
-You will also work on a number of personally-designed projects throughout the year in order to build a cohesive body of work for portfolios and a book-publishing project.
-Students will be taking their own diverse images outside of class time.
-Our daily steps as a group will be focused on expression through your composition and editing choices and on gathering feedback through critique.
-We will also look at samples of historic and international works every week in order to build your own toolbox of styles and ideas.
+How do photographers build on their foundation and communicate personal vision?
+How do aesthetic choices in camera work and editing influence how images communicate?
+Advanced students in this course will expand their visual literacy by exploring a wider range of styles and techniques, such as abstraction, expressionism, design, studio lighting, collage, and multi-frame images.
+A number of personally-designed projects throughout the year will also continue to build an understanding of how artists use the creative process of iteration to create cohesive portfolios and books.
+Our daily steps will focus on advancing projects and gathering feedback.
+We will also look at samples of historic and international works in order to build your own toolbox of skills and ideas as you develop your own voice as a photographer.
 Projects culminate in two gallery walk events, a book-publishing project, and school exhibits.